FAQs

 The motor vehicle accident must be reported to the police within 28 days of the accident.

-• A claim for common law damages should be made within two years from the date of the motor vehicle accident.
+- A claim for common law damages should be made within three years from the date of the motor vehicle accident.
 This will allow you to continue to receive weekly payments for up to three years (if your whole person impairment is 10% or less) or for up to a maximum of 5 years (if your whole person impairment is 11% or more).

-• A claim to determine your common law damages must be made in DRS within three years from the date of the motor vehicle accident.
+- A claim to determine your common law damages must be made in PIC within three years from the date of the motor vehicle accident.

 These time limits are very strict with limited rights of appeal.
 The time limits must be strictly complied with otherwise, there may be difficulty making a claim at a later time.